Frequently Asked Questions

 From time to time, an old month's advertisement will appear when you try to view the Invitation.
 To pull in the new information with the old invitation on your screen, refresh your view.
 The new information should appear.
 This should bring in the new advertisement for you.

-How do I find out if a project has an addendum?
+How do I find out if a project has an amendment?

-The first addendum on a project will be posted on Wednesday, the week before the bid letting date.
-A link to Addendum is available on the Contracting & Bidding webpage.
-We will also be posting complete addendum information including plan sheets, special provisions and quantities that have changed on our Bid Packages.
+Amendments to a project will be posted no later than Wednesday, the week of the bid letting.
+A link to Amendments is available on the Contracting & Bidding webpage.
+On the Q&A Forum, we will also be posting amendment information including plan sheets, special provisions and updated items/quantities.

 How do I find out if there are Preliminary Bid Packages on a project?